John Paesano scores The Maze Runner

 The Maze Runner is now playing in theaters.
 A soundtrack album featuring Paesano’s score is available from Sony Classial.

-You've only seen 10 images - click here for 39 more scoring session images for this film!
+You've only seen 10 images - click here for 39 more scoring session images for this project!